Will the Omicron variant mark the end of Covid-19 worldwide?

 The Omicron variant of SARS-CoV-2 was first identified in South Africa and neighboring Botswana in late November 2021.

 The wave of infections and vaccination coverage reveal the light at the end of the tunnel, according to some scientists who foresee a herd immunity in the coming months.
-However, prudence is still necessary and other, much less encouraging scenarios could destroy the hope of exiting the crisis.
+However, prudence is still necessary and other, much less encouraging scenarios might destroy the hope of exiting the crisis.

 Will 2022 be the year of the return to “the old life”?
 Cautious optimism seems to have gripped health experts in recent days.
 “Perhaps it is the last variant, perhaps it is the last wave, perhaps this wave allows us to acquire a type of immunity,” French Health Minister Olivier Véran said on January 3.